Aalto-LeTech/JSAV-exercises/README.md

    jquery.transit and raphael.
 - `lib/` contains JS libraries common to OpenDSA, and JS libraries jQuery and jQuery-UI.
+- `lib/mock-ajax/` contains source code for `lib/odsaAV-min.js`
+   which is compatible with JSAV Exercise Recorder, pretends to send the submission to a learning management system, and prints debug data to the web browser's console.

 ## Developing and testing the exercises